ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/github-one-stop-shop.md

 ### Epics

 [Epics](https://theproductmanager.com/topics/agile-epic/) are often used to structure agile backlogs and to break down large issues into more manageable work.
-GitHub offers three options for managing epics:
+GitHub offers three options for managing epics.

 #### 1. Task lists

 [Task lists](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/about-task-lists) have been around since [2014](https://github.blog/2013-01-09-task-lists-in-gfm-issues-pulls-comments/).
-GitHub is currently working on [a significant upgrade](https://docs.github.com/en/issues/managing-your-tasks-with-tasklists) which is still in private beta, so stay tuned for updates!
+GitHub is currently working on [a significant upgrade](https://docs.github.com/en/issues/managing-your-tasks-with-tasklists), which is still in private beta, so stay tuned for updates!

 You can link to issues, pull requests and discussions within the same repository using the simple `#number` pattern: